fusiondew/Xeverous.github.io/content/generic/glossary.md

 `pointer` - a variable that does not store ordinary data, but holds the address of another variable.
 Pointers to pointers are possible.

 `POSIX` - portable operating system interface.
 A standarized C interface to create and maintain compability between operating systems.
 The only largerly used OS which is not POSIX compliant is Windows.
+Cygwin can be used to create POSIX-compliant layer on Windows.

 `RAII` - resource aquisition is initialization idiom.
 Objects dynamically allocating resources are responsible for their cleanup (done by implementing custom destructors).
 Idiom requires types to implement precise resource ownership models allowing move semantics and compile-time cleanup decisions.
 RAII is the backbone of C++ and Rust resource management.
 Term sometimes referred as SBRM - scope based resource management.